July 26, 2017

 Johnson at JKB Energy shares an example: “Not only do many customers experience substation upgrade requirements, but also some have had to upgrade the same substation more than one time.
 On multiple occasions, existing customers have sought to install additional solar capacity on a distribution circuit they were already interconnected to only to face additional upgrades—in some cases, within 12 or 18 months of the previous substation upgrade.”
 She continues: “Instead of mandating that the IOUs anticipate future solar generation capacity, the CPUC requires prompt distribution upgrades based on the existing interconnection queue.
 The lack of pre-emptive upgrades on the utility substation infrastructure has caused significant impacts to customers’ bottom lines.”

-Developers and EPC firms should do everything in their power to set reasonable and accurate interconnection time lines, which may mean informing customers that the path to interconnection could be a long and arduous journey.
+Developers and EPC firms should do everything in their power to set reasonable and accurate interconnection timelines, which may mean informing customers that the path to interconnection could be a long and arduous journey.
 One useful tool in setting expectations is the revamped Rule 21 pre-application report.
 For a nominal fee, companies can get access to grid minimum loading data, utility equipment sizes, utility equipment ratings and other real-time site-specific utility data.
 With some technical understanding, they can use these data to identify distribution and service level upgrades prior to submitting an interconnection application.
-The data contained in the expanded pre-application can be crucial in early determination of the overall interconnection cost and time line.
+The data contained in the expanded pre-application can be crucial in the early determination of the overall interconnection cost and timeline.

 Engagement.
 When I speak to colleagues, many of the same topics come up across the industry: new tracking technologies or magic widgets that boost production, innovative ideas on how to save a buck in wire management and so on.
 Many people simply do not understand that grid congestion is a major issue.
 What good does a fancy new tracking system with impeccably concealed wiring do if you cannot plug the project in?